-Unfortunately, there's currently no way of getting out of a fine in advance, so if you file late because you're affected by coronavirus you'll need to appeal against the penalty after you've been hit with it.
+File after this extended date due to coronavirus reasons and unfortunately there's currently no way of getting out of the fine in advance.
+So if you file after 28 February because you're affected by coronavirus you'll need to appeal against the penalty after you've been hit with it.

-If you are fined, HMRC will send you a letter telling you about the appeals process, and you will need to follow this – explaining why coronavirus meant you were unable to file on time – to overturn these fees.
-If you're fined £100 for filing late, you can appeal via Gov.uk or by post.
+If you are fined the initial £100 penalty, HMRC will send you a letter telling you about the appeals process, and you will need to follow this – explaining why coronavirus meant you were unable to file on time – to overturn these fees.
+You can appeal via Gov.uk or by post.
 You'll need to set up a Government Gateway account if you do not have one to appeal online.

 For other penalties, you need to appeal by post, sending a completed 'SA370 form' or letter explaining your appeal to HMRC's self-assessment department.
 You get a total of four months to appeal from the date of the penalty.
 See Gov.uk for full details, including the postal address to use.